Commercial Boardwalk Design: ADA Compliance

 I thought it would be helpful to summarize the 2010 ADA revised standards related to horizontal gaps, vertical changes, walking surface slopes, railing requirements, etc. for those of us designing ADA compliant boardwalks, pedestrian bridges, and other structures for multi use trails.

-I'd also like to post my answers to several common questions specific to PermaTrak and ADA compliance.
-As a new boardwalk system, these may be the first questions a designer new to PermaTrak may ask us:
+I'd also like to share my answers to several common questions specific to PermaTrak and ADA compliance.
+In evaluating a new boardwalk system, these may be the first questions a designer new to PermaTrak may ask us:

 - Is the entire PermaTrak system ADA compliant?